mttaggart/seclab/README.md

 3. A jumpbox on the Proxmox server.
 4. Packer, Terraform, Vault, and Ansible installed, ideally on the jumpbox.

 Some light setup is required for each section.
-See each `README.md` to configure.
+See each `README.md` for details.
+Below are the basic steps.

+## Steps

+1. Head to [Vault](Vault/README.md) and initialize your vault and secrets!
+2. Generate a Proxmox API key with permission to create VMs.
+3. Head to [Packer](Packer/README.md) and configure your templates, then build them.
+4. Head to [Terraform](Terraform/README.md) to set environment variables and deploy your first VMs.
+5. Use [Ansible](Ansible/README.md) to create an inventory and provision your VMs with the provided playbooks—or your own!

+## Contributing

+Pull requests will be considered, but this project is intended as a directed project from [The Taggart Institute](https://taggartinstitute.org), and as such we reserve the right to accept/reject PRs based on project direction.

+## Support

+For support using this repo, join our [Discord](https://discord.gg/QRqEqEUqHC)!
+We'd love to have you in our learning community.